AlviseDeFaveri/appunti/SEC/Security.md

 :warning: DoS is generally **always feasible**, given enough resources (i.e., the attacker can just rent a botnet for a few hours)

-:warning: Attacks are made possible essentially by the **lack of (strong) authentication** in the protocols
+:warning:Attacks are made possible essentially by the **lack of (strong) authentication** in the protocols

 ---